Index 2024

 Political context

 The Future of Media Commission, established by the Dáil Éireann (the Irish Assembly) in October 2020, published its long-awaited report in 2022.
-The government accepted 49 of the commission’s 50 recommendations, which include a new Media Fund and support for local democracy reporting.
-However, a key question around funding for public service broadcaster RTÉ remains unresolved.
+The government accepted 49 of the commission’s 50 recommendations, which include a new Media Fund and support for reporting on local democracy.
+However, a key question surrounding funding for public service broadcaster RTÉ remains unresolved, with an outcry about RTÉ salaries complicating the debate.

 Legal framework